 Who are we?

-We meet on the first Tuesday of every other month; usually from 6-8 pm at Camden Town Hall, Judd Street.
+We meet on the first Tuesday of every month, usually from 6-8 pm at Camden Town Hall, Judd Street.
 Camden WC1H 9JE.
 (However, phone the office on 020 7388 5720 to be sure).

-The next Forum meeting will take place on Tuesday 5 July 2016, Committee Rm 2, Camden Town Hall, Judd Street from 6.00pm.
-The next meetings after that will then be Tuesday 6 September and 8 November.
+The next Forum meeting will take place on Tuesday 5 June 2018, Committee Rm 1, Camden Town Hall, Judd Street from 6.00pm.

 It is a registered charity no. 1107855 and a company limited by guarantee no. 05132434.
 Formed in 2002 in response to the murder of Jody Dubrowski, the Forum’s aims are:

 What we do

-If you are a victim of discrimination, harrassment or hate crime because you are LGB and/or T our caseworker will assess your needs (in confidence) and, if we can help, contact your employer, housing provider or the Police etc. on your behalf and (again) in confidence We also work with the local strategic groups to stop homophobic hate crime and harrassment and to promote services for victims of same sex domestic violence.
+If you are a victim of discrimination, harassment or hate crime because you are LGB and/or T our caseworker will assess your needs (in confidence) and, if we can help, contact your employer, housing provider or the Police etc. on your behalf and (again) in confidence We also work with the local strategic groups to stop homophobic hate crime and harrassment and to promote services for victims of same sex domestic violence.
 If we cannot help we may be able to refer you to someone who can.

 We tackle homophobia and transphobia at root – in our schools and youth work.
 Every year we attend Camden schools as part of the ‘Prison Me No Way’ programme to oppose homophobic and transphobic bullying and raise awareness of LGBT issues.
 During LGBT History Month (February) we take part in assemblies in local schools.
 In addition we have made an anti-bullying video Treading on Eggshells (the only one which currently deals with homophobic and transphobic bullying).